andykps/advent-of-code-2024/README.md

 ## Day 6
 Part one was fun.
 I just brute forced part two by running the simulation until it went over a limit (gridSize\*gridSize).
 It ran quickly enough.
 It was easier to just copy paste part one and work differently than trying to do in the same file.

+## Day 7
+I had to read up on permutations again.
+Initially my function to generate the perms didn't work because I wasn't copying the slice each time.
+Seems I've still not got my head around how slices are backed by arrays.
+Gemini was able to point out my error though.
+It attempted to optimise it for me too but I didn't really understand the result so left as is. ≈15s to run part 2.
+I did wonder if the longer run time was because of all the conversion between int and string and back again but I tried out multiplying by 10 to the power of number of digits before adding the next operand and it made little difference.
+The longer time must be the increased number of permutations.
+I've found out about the `range` keyword which made iterating over slices easier.